Mrian07/Proyeksi/docs/release-notes/5-0-14/README.md

 ---

-# OpenProject 5.0.14
+# ProyeksiApp 5.0.14

-OpenProject 5.0.14 contains several bug fixes:
+ProyeksiApp 5.0.14 contains several bug fixes:

   - User avatars were not displayed unless a specific admin setting was selected.
 This has been adjusted